josiahls/lightbug_http/README.md

         print(e)
 ```

-Pure Mojo-based client is available by default.
+A pure Mojo-based client is available by default.
 This client is also used internally for testing the server.

 ### UDP Support
-To get started with UDP, just use the `listen_udp` and `dial_udp` functions, along with `write_to` and `read_from` methods, like below.
+To get started with UDP, just use the `listen_udp` and `dial_udp` functions, along with `write_to` and `read_from` methods, as shown below.

 On the client:
 ```mojo